ywigelman/CoronaGram/README.md

 It used selenium library for scrolling on page because instagram has dynamic pages.
 Selenium headless option permits to limit usage of graphical resources.
+Selenium library permits to work with the browser installed on the computer (Chrome or Firefox).
+In case any browser is defined as default browser, you have to define a path to it.
+If it is set, the driver will use the one defined in OS environment variable

 Argument call permits the user to choose:
 1) hashtag to scrap (example: corona)